 - Do you have a family history of kidney disease?

 - Do you have a history of frequent urinary tract infections?

 - Do you have diabetes or a pre-diabetic state?

 - Has your urine changed color or odor?

 - Do you suffer with back pain?

 If you experience several of these symptoms, please see your doctor and ask for a kidney test.

-- See your doctor every year for kidney and liver function tests.
+- See your doctor every year for kidney and urine tests along with liver function tests.

 - Control high blood pressure.

 - Don't allow your uric acid levels to be too high.